InsultingPros/AcediaCore/docs/objects.md

 and then compare it to the `GetLifeVersion()`'s result.
 Value returned by `GetLifeVersion()` changes after each reallocation and won't repeat for the same object.
-The only guarantee about life versions of deallocated objects is that they will be negative.
+The only guarantee about life versions of objects, that aren't currently allocated, is that they will be negative.

 ### Customizing object pools for your classes